ChenRoth/fullstack-todo-client/README.md

 * `actions.ts` - defines all the action creators that we'd like to use for dispatching actions in React components. we use `mapDispatchToProps` and wrap these action creators with a `dispatch` function
 * `App.tsx` - this is the main component which you add all your components into

-## Example

-check out `components/Counter` to see an example component using redux to read and write to the app state.